Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Agoraphobia.md

 Agoraphobia affects many people.
 The National Institute of Mental Health (NIMH) reports that around 1.3 percent of U.S. adults experience agoraphobia in their lifetimes.

-In this article, we take a closer look at the symptoms of agoraphobia, and we discuss when it’s a good time to talk with your doctor.
+In this article, we take a closer look at the symptoms of agoraphobia, and we discuss when it’s a good time to talk with a mental health professional.

 Symptoms of agoraphobia
 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), agoraphobia involves intense fear or anxiety that occurs in, or when anticipating, at least two of the following five situations: